 Note: when a steroid cream is discontinued, the rash may get worse for a few days before it starts to improve.
 Minimise face creams in the affected areas, as the rash is very likely to reappear.

 - Wash the face with warm water alone while the rash is present.
 When it has cleared up, use a non-soap bar or liquid cleanser if you wish.

-Depending on the severity of dermatitis, your doctor or dermatologist may also prescribe topical or systemic therapy.
+Depending on the severity of dermatitis, topical or systemic therapy may be prescribed.
 It may take a few weeks after starting treatment before there is noticeable improvement.

 - Other topical choices include metronidazole gel, pimecrolimus cream and azelaic acid preparations.